data-8/nbperiodicrunner/README.md

 # nbperiodicrunner
-Periodically runs cli apps for a certain time interval.
+Simple Jupyter extension to periodically runs cli apps for a certain time interval.